hasanozcelik12/proje1/README.md

+# What Did I do
-# I tried to design a project with animation
+I tried to design a project with animation

 ## Screen
 ![](screen.gif)